vaginessa/aitken_music/README.md

 ## Acknowledgments
 This project was created during a course by [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) but has been heavily modified.
 Changes I made:
-- I have changed the UI to be mobile friendly.
+- Completely overhauled the UI.
+- Added mobile friendly components to improve UX.
-- Implemented the updated API.
+- Implemented the updated ShazamCore API.
+(Old Version is broken)
 - Updated dependencies to their current versions.
 - Fixed a **LOT** of bugs.